isc-projects/kea/doc/sphinx/config-examples.rst

         "type": "memfile"
       },

-      // Note there is hosts-database defined.
+      // Note there is hosts-databases defined.
 RADIUS and Host Cache libraries
       // will create them dynamically.

       // RADIUS uses flex-id reservations, so restrict Kea to use flex-id only.